A Nigerian was arrested at a Cebu shopping mall after he allegedly tried to force a policeman to perform oral sex on him inside a men’s room.

 Tevez said that when he tried to leave the room, Ezeal grabbed his head and pulled it down towards his crotch.

 Teves was dressed in civilian attire said he resisted but admitted that his lips “almost touched” Ezeal’s private parts.
-“Duol na jud kaayo”, (almost there) he told reporters.
+“Duol na jud kaayo”, (almost there) he told The Inquirer.